Close Menu

 Sensitive Skin

-Finding the right skincare products for sensitive skin is one of the most challenging tasks.
+Finding the right skincare products for sensitive Doithuong skin is one of the most challenging tasks.
 After all, you need to find a product that is not harsh on your skin.

 Sensitive skin responds very well to Polyhydroxy acid (PHAs) since they are far less irritating than AHA and BHA.
 Besides, PHAs have a bigger molecule size and are an overall gentle ingredient.